 Having said that though I do love Jack’s theme.

-Still I am gonna go with the Brig here.
+Still I am going to go with the Brig here.

 CDW 2 NDW 0